llafuente/language-spec/language/functions.md

 *Semantics*

-`function-exit` refer to all possible ways to quit current function:
+`function-exit` refer to all possible ways to quit a function.

 * `return` (implicit or explicit)